 From Wedneday 15 December, everyone aged 18 and over and those in other high-risk groups can now get a booster from 3 months (91 days) after their second dose.

-Appointments for a Covid-19 booster dose can now be booked if it’s been at least five months or a minimum of 152 days since your second dose of the vaccine on the NHS website.
-While you will be able to book your booster if it is more than five months since your second jab, the appointment you will be offered will still be more than six months (182 days) since your last dose.
+Appointments for a Covid-19 booster dose can now be booked if it’s been at least two months since your second dose of the vaccine on the NHS website.
+While you will be able to book your booster two months since your second jab, the appointment you will be offered will still be more than three months (91 days) since your last dose.

-The following people should be offered a booster dose of the COVID-19 vaccine in the same order as the first part of the vaccination programme.
+The following people are being offered a booster dose of the COVID-19 vaccine in the same order as the first part of the vaccination programme.

 - those living in residential care homes for older adults

 - all adults aged 18 years or over

 - all those aged 16 and over with underlying health conditions that put them at higher risk of severe COVID-19 (as set out in the green book)

 - people aged 16 and over who are a main carer for someone at high risk from COVID-19

 - adult household contacts of immunosuppressed individuals

 - People aged 18 and over should wait 28 days (1 month) from the date you had symptoms, or the date of the positive test if you did not have any symptoms, to have their Covid-19 vaccination